Corruption in Ghana

 However, some in civil society have criticized the law as inadequate.
 The government, in conjunction with civil society representatives, is drafting a Freedom of Information bill, which will allow greater access to public information.
 Notwithstanding the new procurement law, companies cannot expect complete transparency in locally funded contracts.
 There continue to be allegations of corruption in the tender process and the government has in the past set aside international tender awards in the name of national interest.

-Businesses report being asked for "favours" from contacts in Ghana, in return for facilitating business transactions.
+Business reports are asked for "favors" from contacts in Ghana, in return for facilitating business transactions.
 The Government of Ghana has publicly committed to ensuring that government officials do not use their positions to enrich themselves.
-Official salaries, however, are modest, especially for low-level government employees, and such employees have been known to ask for a "dash" (tip) in return for assisting with licence and permit applications.
+Official salaries, however, are modest, especially for low-level government employees, and such employees have been known to ask for a "dash" (tip) in return for assisting with license and permit applications.

 Areas of Corruption

 Parliament

 Member of parliament for the Chiana-Paga constituency, Abuga Pele was convicted in February 2018 and charged with a six-year jail term for wilfully causing a loss of GH¢4.1 million to the state of Ghana.
-In June 2009, Mubarak Muntaka resigned from his position as Minister of Youth and Sports on the orders of president Mills following investigations into dozens of allegations levelled against him including financial malpractice and abuse of power.
+In June 2009, Mubarak Muntaka resigned from his position as Minister of Youth and Sports on the orders of President John Evans Attah Mills following investigations into dozens of allegations levelled against him including financial malpractice and abuse of power.
 Ghana's Commission on Human Rights and Administrative Justice asked Mubarak Muntaka to refund misappropriated funds.

-The Commission on Human Rights and Administrative Justice was petitioned by a pressure group in September 2009 to investigate Mahama Ayariga for acquiring 5 subsidized tractors from the ministry of Agriculture that were meant to support underprivileged farmers in rural communities.
-Appointments Committee of Parliament initially suspended his approval of becoming a minister pending investigations, that cleared him afterwards.
+The Commission on Human Rights and Administrative Justice was petitioned by a pressure group in September 2009 to investigate Mahama Ayariga for acquiring 5 subsidized tractors from the Ministry of Agriculture that were meant to support underprivileged farmers in rural communities.
+The Appointments Committee of Parliament initially suspended his approval of becoming a minister pending investigations, which cleared him afterwards.
 Mahama Ayariga claimed that his application to acquire the tractors "was approved" and he was unaware that there was an "affordable arrangements" scheme associated with purchasing the tractors.
 The investigation was reopened in July 2017 when a different political party formed a new government.